Miscellaneous Troubleshooting Questions

 The PCI rules for password management require that admin users change their password every 90 days.

 So, after 90 days has elapsed, the next time you log in to your Admin it will ask you to change your password.
 Simply follow the prompts to select a new password.
 Per PCI rules, you cannot re-use the last 4 passwords.

 If you don’t want to change it “now”, you will not be allowed to complete login.
 But your current password will let you get back to the change-your-password screen again.

 How do I troubleshoot PHP Session Handling issues?

 Do you have a suggestion for a FAQ?
-Please post it on the support forum.
+Please post it to General Questions on the support forum.